shasdas/cloud-pak-deployer/docs/src/50-advanced/run-on-openshift/run-deployer-with-argo.md

 EOF
 ```

-* Install argocd cli following this [article](https://argo-cd.readthedocs.io/en/stable/cli_installation/)
+* Install the ArgoCD CLI by following the instructions provided in this [article](https://argo-cd.readthedocs.io/en/stable/cli_installation/)
-* Execute the command given below, from the terminal to get the route url of the argo server instance
+* Run the following command from the terminal to obtain the route URL of the Argo server instance:
 ```
     oc get routes -n cloud-pak-deployer-gitops | grep argocd-gitops-server | awk '{print $2}'
 ```
-* Hold the route url in an env variable
+* Route URL could be stored in an environment variable using the following command:
 ```
     export ARGOCD_SERVER_URL=$(oc get routes -n cloud-pak-deployer-gitops | grep argocd-gitops-server | awk '{print $2}')
 ```
-* Get the 'admin' credential to login to argocd UI, by executing the command below, from terminal.
-The command output will give the password for 'admin' user
+* Retrieve the 'admin' credentials for logging into the ArgoCD UI by executing the following command in the terminal.
+The command output will provide the password for the 'admin' user:
 ```
     oc extract secret/argocd-gitops-cluster -n cloud-pak-deployer-gitops --to=-
 ```
-* Login to argocd server
+* To log in to the ArgoCD server, use the following command:
     * execute the command below from terminal
         ```
         argocd login $ARGOCD_SERVER_URL
         ```
-    * accept the self signed certificate by typing 'y' and the enter (in production tls cert from a cert authority should attached to the argocd server)
+    * Accept the self-signed certificate by typing 'y' and then pressing Enter.
+Please note that in a production environment, it's advisable to use a TLS certificate from a certified authority for the ArgoCD server
-    * enter username as 'admin'
+    * Enter the username as 'admin'.
-    * enter password (copy the secret value extracted following earlier step)
+    * Enter the password (copy the secret value extracted following an earlier step).
 * Login to ArgoCD UI
     * Go to "Networking > Routes" from OpenShift web console ('argocd' should be selected as namespace )
     * Click the route url of 'argocd-gitops-server' route.
     * Login as OpenShift User (sso is enabled)
     * Login as 'admin' - getting the password of admin user is explained in earlier steps
-    * ArgoCD UI would look like similar to the screenshot below
+    * The ArgoCD UI will resemble the screenshot provided below:
     <br>

 ![Alt text](039d8ab8-01f3-4097-9179-4ee4ccbc53ae.png)

-* Create a config git repo to hold expected state of the configuration of CP4 target instance
+* Establish a Git configuration repository to store the anticipated state of the CP4 target instance.
-  * here is an example of the same, located at this [folder](../../../../config-repo-for-argo)
+  * Here's an example of the same, located in this [folder](../../../../config-repo-for-argo)
-* Execute the command below to add the config repo to argocd server
+* Run the following command to add the configuration repository to the ArgoCD server:
 ```
     argocd repo add <<config git repo end point url>> --username <<token name>> --password <<token>>
 ```
-  * After successful execution of the step above, the repo will be listed in Argo UI, as shown below
+  * Upon successful execution of the aforementioned step, the repository will be listed in the ArgoCD UI, as depicted below:
   <br>

 ![Alt text](image-1.png)

 ## Create Argo application
-Replace the <b>repoURL:</b> field value with config git repo endpoint url in the snippet given below and the execute from command line
+Replace the <b>repoURL:</b> field value with the endpoint URL of your config Git repository in the snippet provided below, and then execute it from the command line:
   ```
     cat << EOF | oc apply -f -
     apiVersion: argoproj.io/v1alpha1